Skip navigation

 Sleep apnea is a sleeping disorder that causes your breathing to stop and start frequently.
 The throat muscles relax and block airflow to the lungs.
 A pause in breathing each time the airway closes while sleeping—five to 30 times an hour or more—causes a person to wake up suddenly and gasp for air.

 The most common condition associated with snoring is obstructive sleep apnea (OSA).
-If left untreated, OSA can lead to heart disease, high blood pressure, arrhythmia, type 2 diabetes and stroke.

 Central sleep apnea (CSA), which occurs when the brain fails to send signals to muscles that control breathing, is less common.